Sonique (media player)

 Sonique is an audio player for Microsoft Windows.
-Released as freeware, Sonique is capable of handling MP3, Ogg Vorbis, Windows Media Audio (WMA), and audio CDs.
+Released as freeware, Sonique is capable of handling MP3, Ogg Vorbis, Windows Media Audio (WMA), Music tracker modules, and audio CDs.
 Sonique was in development until 2002.
 It was one of the most popular desktop audio players, second only to Winamp.
 The major features of Sonique include support for irregular skins, the audioEnlightenment MP3 decoding engine by Tony Million, innovative audio visualizations, and a 20 band graphic equalizer.

 History

 Sonique had roots in the lesser known Vibe MP3 player that Andrew McCann, Ian Lyman and Paul Peavyhouse created while studying at Montana State University.
 The trio called themselves Night55, a reference to the speed limit signs used in Montana.
 In 1997, Night55 sold the rights to Vibe to SGS Thompson for showcasing DVD features in COMDEX '98.
 After selling the rights to Vibe, Andrew McCann and Ian Lyman began work on Sonique, a more comprehensive MP3 player.